 There is no doubt USCIS is tightening its reviews of H-1B petitions.
 This blog is the fourth of a series about Requests for Evidence.
-For reference the prior blogs are listed below.

 In this blog we will explore what USCIS looks for when it inquires about that nature of the relationship between the beneficiary and the petitioner.
 The nature of the relationship between the employer and the employee is one of the most straight forward inquiries in H-1B petitions, unless the employer/petitioner provides consulting services, outsourcing services or acts as an agent rather than an employer.